bolt/bolt/contributing.md

  - [2.
 I'd like to request/propose a feature](#2-id-like-to-requestpropose-a-feature)
  - [3.
 I'm making a pull request](#3-im-making-a-pull-request)

-**Note:** Please don't use the our main GitHub repository for reporting bugs with _extensions_.
+**Note:** Please don't use our main GitHub repository for reporting bugs with _extensions_.
 If you have found a bug in an extension, the best place to report this would be in the extension's own repository, so that the original author can look into it.